 The first priority strategies are a mix of access, transit, and operational improvements, which are adept at reducing parking demand by promoting accessibility and mobility to other modes of transportation as well as information dispersal.
-The strategies of bike facilities, free or low-cost shuttle, subsidized ride hail, and carpool restricted lot are all non-infrastructure changes that can be implemented in the near- to mid-term.
+The strategies of bike facilities, free or low-cost shuttle, subsidized ride hail, carpool restricted lot, and dynamic or variable signage are all non-infrastructure changes that can be implemented in the near- to mid-term.
 New and improved bike access improvements, however, would require significant infrastructure changes that would certainly open new modes for bicyclists and within five miles of the Preserve.
 Strategies coming from three different TDM categories offer a range of access choices that target diverse groups of visitors.
-VDM (Visitor Demand Management) and capacity improvements were not selected for the first priority section as these can drastically change the operation of the Preserve.
+Visitor demand management and capacity improvements were not selected for the first priority section as these can drastically change the operation of the Preserve.

 Similar to the first priority strategies, the second priority strategies are a mix of access, transit, and operational improvements with additional visitor demand management.
 The second priority strategies would collectively be effective if the first priority strategies were not substantially effective in reducing parking demand.
-The second priority group features a varied set of strategies, including one infrastructure and one non-infrastructure access improvement each, enhancement to an existing transit system, modifications on-site to alter travel behavior, and online to divert demand to other times of the day or days of the week.
+The second priority group features a varied set of strategies, including one infrastructure and one non-infrastructure access improvement each, enhancement to an existing transit system, and modifications online to divert demand to other times of the day or days of the week.

 The third priority strategies are a collection of indirect, technology-based, and capacity strategies in an effort to reduce demand at the main site.
-More bike trails internal to the Preserve could influence visitors to bike to the Preserve.
-However, District experience has also shown that areas allowing bike access tend to receive higher use levels than those that do not, and thus introducing more bike access to the trail system could potentially drive more vehicle traffic to the main lot from visitors who are interested in riding their bikes but live beyond walking or biking distance to the Preserve.
-Additional safety improvements and improving morning access, which are both traffic operational improvements, would allow the main site to become more pedestrian oriented while mitigating peak morning visitation.
-The third priority strategies also includes the use of a reservation or carpool app to manage visitation and inform visitors of the best times to come to the Preserve.
+New neighborhood access points, such as from the Main Lot at Cristo Rey Drive to Stevens Creek Boulevard, could divert significant visitor parking demand by allowing pedestrian and bicycle access from Cupertino neighborhoods.
+Additional safety improvements and a traffic operational improvement would allow the main site to become more pedestrian-oriented.
+The third priority strategies also include the use of a reservation or carpool app to manage visitation and inform visitors of the best times to come to the Preserve.
 Increasing capacity at the main site, at other trailheads, or off-site is also recommended in the third priority.
-While increasing supply may not reduce parking demand, it may substantially reduce the time when the Preserve is at capacity.
+While increasing supply may not reduce parking demand, it may reduce the time when the Preserve is at capacity.

-In total, there are 16 strategies suggested to move forward, prioritized into three prioritization sections.
+In total, there are 15 strategies suggested to move forward, prioritized into three prioritization sections.
 If first priority strategies are effective in reducing demand, then second and third priority strategies may be put on hold until conditions at the Preserve warrant additional measures.

-14.1.
+14.3.
 Measuring the Effectiveness of TDM Strategies